|

 it is still a very innocent love.
 I think they are more like a

 favourite aunt and nephew.
-Legolas and Hentmirë are neither
+Neither Legolas nor Hentmirë is

-of them capable of anything bad or ugly.
-Yes, there is room in
+capable of anything bad or ugly.
+Yes, there is room in his heart

 "As always, you put the rest of us to shame," said